Lien-Chu/IncubatorBlog/content/about_blog.md

 title = "About Blog"
 date = "2023-03-28"
 weight = "10"
-menu = "about"
+menu = "main"
 +++

 ![Blog](https://images.pexels.com/photos/6469/red-hands-woman-creative.jpg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1)

-## I hope that by writing a blog, I can better understand the technologies and application methods of .NET and share them with you.
+## By writing a blog, I can better understand the technologies and application methods of .NET and share them with you.

 This is a great plan!
 Here are some steps you can follow to start your journey in learning .NET and building web apps with ASP.NET Core: